Aston Martin Vantage (2018): V8 Vantage (2018–2023)

+V8 Vantage AMR

 The Vantage AMR is a track-focused variant of the Vantage.
 The main highlight of the model is the replacement of the ZF 8-speed automatic transmission with a dog-leg Graziano Trasmissioni 7-speed manual transmission previously used on the V12 Vantage S. The AMR also comes with a driver-selectable AMSHIFT system which controls the throttle during gear shifting.
 A new limited-slip differential ensures linear delivery of power.
 The power-band of the engine is wider and the unit is designed to deliver 625 Nm of torque from 2,000 rpm to 5,000 rpm.
 The use of a manual transmission and carbon-ceramic brakes reduce the weight by 95 kg.
 New adaptive dampers with the section of Sport, Sport + and Track modes improve handling.
-Performance figures include a 0–97 kph acceleration time of 3.9 seconds, half a second more than the standard Vantage while the top speed remains the same as the standard model.
-Visual changes include 20-inch forged wheels as available on the Rapide AMR, new carbon fibre side vents and cooling vents present on the hood a sports exhaust system with quad tailpipes and racing bucket seats.
+Performance figures include a 0–97 kph acceleration time of 3.9 seconds, half a second less than the standard Vantage while the top speed remains the same as the standard model.
+Visual changes include 20-inch forged wheels as available on the Rapide AMR, new carbon fibre side vents and cooling vents present on the bonnet a sports exhaust system with quad tailpipes and racing bucket seats.

 Production of the AMR will be limited to 200 units worldwide.
-Available exterior colours for the AMR include Sabiro Blue, Pnyx Black, China Grey and White Stone.
-The final 59 cars will be finished in a Sterling Green exterior colour with Lime accents and will pay homage to the 1959 24 Hours of LeMans victory of Aston Martin.
+Available exterior colours for the AMR include Sabiro Blue, Onyx Black, China Grey and White Stone.
+The final 59 cars will be finished in a Stirling Green exterior colour with Lime accents and will pay homage to the 1959 24 Hours of LeMans victory of Aston Martin.
 Once the production of the AMR ceases, the 7-speed manual transmission will become available on the standard Vantage.

-The vehicle went on sale in 2019-05-01, with delivery set to begin in Q4 2019.

-Vantage Roadster (2020-)
+V8 Vantage Roadster

-Revealed in February 2020, it is a convertible version of V8 Coupe with a fabric roof.
-The roof claimed to be the fastest of any automotive automatic convertible system, takes 6.7 seconds to lower and 6.8 seconds to raise and can be operated at speeds of up to 50 km/h.
+Revealed in February 2020, the Vantage Roadster is a convertible version of the V8 Coupe with a fabric roof.
+The roof, claimed to be the fastest of any automotive automatic convertible system, takes 6.7 seconds to lower and 6.8 seconds to raise and can be operated at speeds of up to 50 km/h.
 The Vantage Roadster has a dry weight of 1628 kg.

-Delivery was set to begin in Q4 2019.

-Vantage 007 Edition (2021-)
+V8 Vantage 007 Edition

-It is a version of V8 Coupe commemorating the No Time to Die movie.
+The 007 Edition is a version of the V8 Coupe commemorating the film No Time to Die.
 Inspired by the Aston Martin V8 Vantage from the 1987 James Bond film The Living Daylights, the Vantage 007 Edition comes equipped with a unique mesh grille and chrome bezel, as well as Cumberland Grey exterior paint over an obsidian black leather interior.
 Production is limited to 100 units.